DFE-Digital/ecf-gov-guidance/content/supporting-early-career-teachers.md

 ---
-title: Supporting early career teachers
+title: Support early career teachers
 caption: Guidance
-lead: Guidance for schools on supporting early career teachers.
+lead: Guidance for schools on supporting early career teachers during their training based on the early career framework, part of induction for early career teachers.
 ---

 $CTA
 Applies to England
 $CTA

+You should ensure early career teachers can participate fully in their training.

-ECTs should participate in ECF-based training as fully as possible, although failing to complete it does not mean they fail their induction.
+However, failing to complete their training does not mean they fail their induction.

-You can share the [guidance for early career teachers](https://www.gov.uk/guidance/guidance-for-early-career-teachers-ects-ecf-based-training) to help them understand how the training works.
+Share the [guidance for early career teachers](https://www.gov.uk/guidance/guidance-for-early-career-teachers-ects-ecf-based-training) to help them understand how the training works.

-You can also read about the expectations for early career teachers in section 5 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).
+Find out about the expectations for early career teachers in section 5 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).

-## Part-time induction and reduced induction periods

-If your school uses a training provider, contact your lead provider for their policies on part-time induction and reduced induction periods.
-You will also need to ask the ECT’s appropriate body to agree to any reduction to their induction period.

-If your school uses accredited materials or designs and delivers its own training, contact your appropriate body for advice on part-time induction and reduced induction periods.
+If you're using a training provider to deliver your training, your early career teachers will need to meet the provider's requirements.

+If they do not, they could be withdrawn from the provider's programme.

+In this case, you would need to set up another training programme.
+[Find out about your training options](/choose-training-option-early-career-teachers).

-When an ECT is serving a reduced induction period, there’s no expectation that they should cover the full depth of the ECF.
-Your headteacher should work with your induction tutor, appropriate body and training provider (where relevant) to make sure training and support is appropriate for the ECT.
+If your early career teachers are serving a reduced or part time induction period, they will not need to cover the full depth of the early career framework.

-## ECT engagement with training provider programmes

-If your school uses a training provider, the lead provider will have minimum requirements for ECT engagement.
-This is to make sure ECTs receive their statutory entitlement to ECF-based training.

-If an ECT cannot meet those engagement requirements, they may be withdrawn from the programme by the lead provider.
-If this happens, your school may have to provide them with alternative ECF-based training.
+Work with your [induction tutor](/nominate-induction-tutor), training provider (if you use one) and your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) to ensure training and support is appropriate.

-## Handling ECTs’ concerns and difficulties
+## Handling concerns

-If an ECT is struggling with their training, they should ask their induction tutor for help.
-If your school is using a training provider, they can speak to them too.
+If early career teachers have problems with their training, they should talk to your [induction tutor](/nominate-induction-tutor) for help.

+They can also speak to their training provider if you use one.

-When an ECT has concerns about their induction or statutory entitlements (time off timetable and support from a mentor), they should speak to your school induction tutor first.
+If they have concerns about their statutory entitlements to time off timetable and mentor support, they should talk to your induction tutor first.

-If your induction tutor is unable to help, the ECT can speak to their appropriate body.
-ECTs must be given the contact details of a named person at the appropriate body at the start of their induction.
+If your induction tutor is unable to help, they can speak to your [appropriate body](/appoint-an-appropriate-body-early-career-teachers).

+^You need to give your early career teachers the contact details of a named person at your appropriate body when they start their induction.^